FanaticPurifier/FC-Filter-Gen-Tool/docs/rfc.md

 Technology Stack
 Language: Python 3.9+

-CLI Framework: Typer (for its simplicity and robust feature set).
+CLI Framework: Click

 Data Handling: Python's built-in csv module for mapping and json module for templating and output.

 Core Components
 CLI (app.py): The main entry point.
-It will use Typer to define commands, arguments (--input, --output), and options.
+It will use Click to define commands, arguments (--input, --output), and options.

 Input Parser: A module responsible for taking the raw input string (from a text file) and parsing it into a structured list of players and their target buy prices.